bcoelho-leonardo/Data-driven-analysis-of-the-local-current-distributions-of-316L-corrosion-in-NaCl-solution/README.md

 # Data-driven-analysis-of-the-local-current-distributions-of-316L-stainless-steel-corrosion-in-NaCl-solution

-This Python 3.7 code written in Jupyter Notebook reproduces the findings of the following scientific article:
+This Python 3.7 code written in Jupyter Notebook reproduces the findings of the following scientific article, accepted for publication in Corrosion Science journal on 10 March 2023:

-"Data-driven analysis of the local current distributions of 316L stainless steel corrosion in NaCl solution"
+"Probing the randomness of the local current distributions of 316L stainless steel corrosion in NaCl solution"

 Leonardo Bertolucci Coelho1,2,*,
 Daniel Torres1, Miguel Bernal1,